asyml/forte/examples/text_classification/README.md

 When training with 24 examples, we use the Training Signal Annealing technique which can be turned on by setting `tsa=True`.

-You can further improve the performance by tuning hyperparameters, generate better back-translation data, using a larger BERT model, etc.
+You can further improve the performance by tuning hyperparameters, generate better back-translation data, using a larger BERT model, using a larger `max_seq_length` etc.